mathgama/graffiti-gallery/README.md

 ### Installation

-To run the application, first clone the repository to your local machine, and then run the following command in the created folder:
+- To run the application, first clone the repository to your local machine, and then run the following command in the created folder:

 ```
 yarn install
 ```

-Then you'll need to create a [Firebase](https://firebase.google.com/) project and provide the application with the environment variables.
-Those variables should be in a file named "next.config.js" (given the example in the "next.config.js.example" file).
+- Then you'll need to create a [Firebase](https://firebase.google.com/) project and provide the application with the environment variables.
+Those variables should be in the file named ".env".

 The firebase project should contain the following modules activated: